wrought/wireless-networking-in-the-developing-world/wndw.md

 #### Parts list and tools required

--   •One screw-on N-type female connector
+-   One screw-on N-type female connector

--   •50 cm of copper or brass wire of 2 mm of diameter
+-   50 cm of copper or brass wire of 2 mm of diameter

--   •10x10 cm or greater square metallic plate
+-   10x10 cm or greater square metallic plate

--   •Ruler
+-   Ruler

--   •Pliers
+-   Pliers

--   •File
+-   File

--   •Soldering iron and solder
+-   Soldering iron and solder

--   •Drill with a set of bits for metal (including a 15 mm diameter bit)
+-   Drill with a set of bits for metal (including a 15 mm diameter bit)

--   •A piece of pipe or a drill bit with a diameter of 1 cm
+-   A piece of pipe or a drill bit with a diameter of 1 cm

--   •Vice or clamp
+-   Vice or clamp

--   •Hammer
+-   Hammer

--   •
+-
     ![](src/AC/AC1.png)

     Spanner or monkey wrench